microsoft/pxt-arcade/docs/test/skillmap/forest/forest1.md

-The last few summers have been among the hottest on record and the forest service needs your helo to keep fires under control.
+The last few summers have been among the hottest on record and the forest service needs your help to keep fires under control.

 Let's start by setting up your plane to make sure you can get everywhere you need to be.